CS230X-F24/github-starter-course/README.md

 ### Repositories

 A repository is where your project work happens--think of it as your project folder.
 It contains all of your project’s files and revision history.
 You can work within a repository alone or invite others to collaborate with you on those files.

+As you work more on GitHub you will have many repositories which may feel confusing at first.
+Fortunately, your ["GitHub dashboard"](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/about-your-personal-dashboard) helps to easily navigate to your repositories and see useful information about them.
+Make sure you’re logged in to see it!

+Repositories also contain **README**s.
+You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
+We are using this README to communicate how to learn Git and GitHub with you. 😄
+To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

 ### Cloning